 And did we mention that Ed is also easy to work with and works well under pressure?

 We include many post production services on our photography assignments including, editing, color, tone and perspective correction along with some compositing.

-He understands problems before they happen, the safety issues around industrial photography projects and has received Roadway Worker Safety Training which conforms to the Federal Railroad Administration’s regulations for roadway worker protection.
+Ed seeks to understands problems before they happen and the safety issues around industrial photography projects before the shoot day.
+He has received Roadway Worker Safety Training which conforms to the Federal Railroad Administration’s regulations for roadway worker protection.

 Fees for industrial photography are determined by time, the extent of work, and are competitive with photographers of equal merit.

-Some of Ed's additional clients have included Weyerhaeuser Corp., Target Corp., Amgen, Reliance Steel & Aluminum, Clipper WindPower Corp., Mortenson Construction, HerbaLife, JCM Engineering, Carbon Coposites, Valspar, Transdev Corp.
-Gilead Sciences, Alta Gas, Composite Horizons, Prologis, Clean Energy Fuels and many more.
+Some of Ed's clients have included Weyerhaeuser Corp., Ingersol Rand, Corp., Amgen, Reliance Steel & Aluminum, Clipper WindPower Corp., Mortenson Construction, HerbaLife, JCM Engineering, Carbon Composites, Valspar, Transdev Corp.
+Gilead Sciences, Alta Gas, Composite Horizons, Prologis, Relativity Space, and many more.

-Although we are based in Los Angeles, we often work with industries in Riverside, Orange County, Long Beach, Pasadena, City of Industry, City Commerce, Ventura and San Diego.
+And yes, we are based in Los Angeles, although we often work with industries in Riverside, Orange County, Long Beach, Pasadena, City of Industry, City Commerce, Ventura and San Diego.